Vungle/coronaplugin-release/docs/vungle/index.markdown

 #### [vungle.showCacheFiles()][plugin.vungle.showCacheFiles]

-(iOS only) Returns a list of the files in the Vungle cache.
+(iOS only) Outputs the list of files in the Vungle cache to the log.

 ## Project Settings

 ### SDK

 When you build using the Corona Simulator, the server automatically takes care of integrating the plugin into your project.

 All you need to do is add an entry into a `plugins` table of your `build.settings`.
 The following is an example of a minimal `build.settings` file:

 ``````
 settings =